You are here

 Founder

 Carole's passion is working intensively with people, technology, and digital media, exploring how they intersect to change lives.
-That's why she founded CryPeace: to see how information and communications technologies — or ICTs — can be creatively used to enhance peace (ICT4P).
+That's why she founded CryPeace: to see how information and communications technologies (ICTs) can be creatively used to enhance peace (ICT4P).

 Carole has presented numerous workshops on ways ICTs can enhance peace, particularly through the power of personal stories.
 As she travels, she asks people what peace means to them, and if they are experiencing it.
 She posts people's inspiring answers, from the jungles of Panama, Israel and Palestine, Uganda, Canada, and beyond, on CryPeace.

 The arts are another lens through which Carole views peace.
-She was honoured to have her video poem, Cry, screened at a Rwandan genocide commemoration ceremony, and finds poetry a potent way to process the harsh realities of conflict.
+She was honoured to have her video poem, Cry, screened at a Rwandan genocide commemoration ceremony, and finds poetry a potent way to process the harsh realities of conflict, like her poem about the Israeli/Palestinian conflict, Let's be Soldiers in the Army of Love.
 When deep wounds make truly hearing one's enemies challenging, poetry enters the heart through the back door.

-Carole's work was also recognized with a Wilbur Award for best faith-based blog for the story and video, Motorcycle Diaries: Friday the 13th Motorcycle Rally.
+Wilbur Award for best faith-based blog for Motorcycle Diaries: Friday the 13th Motorcycle Rally.

-Professionally, Carole is an award-winning writer and information and communication technology (ICT) specialist, with over twenty years' experience implementing ICT projects in North America, Africa, Europe and the Middle East through her consulting firm, fluidIT solutions.
+Professionally, Carole is an award-winning information and communication technology (ICT) specialist, with over twenty years' experience implementing ICT projects in North America, Africa, Europe and the Middle East through her consulting firm, fluidIT solutions.
+She worked for the international NGO, World Vision, for fifteen years.

-Carole holds a BSc in Computer Science from the University of Western Ontario, a Master’s in ICTs for Development from York University, and a Certificate in Ministry from Tyndale Seminary.
+Carole holds a Post-Graduate Diploma in Peace and Conflist Studies from Makerere University, Uganda, a Master’s in ICTs for Development from York University, a BSc in Computer Science from Western Universityand a Certificate in Ministry from Tyndale Seminary.

 Learn more about Carole on LinkedIn.